Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/README.md

   - No persistent storage cost unless explicitly writing outputs

 **Example**
-In this project, a histogram of customer total spendings is created using PySpark following the steps below:
+In this project, a histogram of customer total spendings is created using PySpark notebook ([View Notebook](https://github.com/Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/blob/main/Notebook_CustomersSpending.ipynb)) following the steps below:
 - Read `FactSales` and `DimCustomers` parquet files from ADLS container.
 - Perform proper joins & aggregations (e.g., total spending per customer) and store results in a dataframe.
 - Calculate the median value of customer spending.